A New Confidence Interval for Odds Ratio

 \endinsert It is seen that the sample odds ratio (the third column) is the same in all experiments, but the confidence intervals are quite different.
 Moreover, for example in the first experiment it may be claimed that the population odds in groups $A$ and $B$ may be treated as equal, while in the fourth one such a conclusion should not be drawn.

 {\bf 4.
 Conclusions}

 In this paper a new confidence interval for the odds ratio is proposed.
 The confidence interval is based on the exact distribution of the sample odds ratio, hence it works for large as well as for small samples.
-The coverage probability of that confidence interval is at least the nominal confidence level, in contrast to asymptotic confidence intervals known in the literature.
-It must be noted that the only information needed to construct the new confidence interval are the sample sizes and the sample odds ratio.
+The coverage probability of that confidence interval is at least the nominal confidence level, in contrast to the asymptotic confidence intervals known in the literature.
+It must be noted that the information on the sample sizes and the sample odds ratio is sufficient for constructing the new confidence interval.
 Unfortunately, no closed formulae for the ends of the confidence interval are available.
 However, for given $n_A$, $n_B$ and observed $\hor$ the ends may be easily numerically computed with the aid of the standard software such as R, Mathematica etc (see Appendix 2).

 Since the proposed confidence interval may be applied for small as well as for large sample sizes, it may be recommended for practical use.

 {\bf References}

 \begingroup \parskip6pt \baselineskip=12pt